Music technology development

 DSP delivery blocked or delayed because metadata doesn't meet individual platform requirements

-Each DSP has its own metadata format requirements -- ISRC codes, genre taxonomies, artwork specifications, release date rules.
-A distribution pipeline that does not validate against these requirements before delivery produces rejections and delays that push release dates back.
+Each DSP has its own metadata format requirements: ISRC codes, genre taxonomies, artwork specifications, release date rules.
+A distribution pipeline that doesn't validate against these requirements before delivery produces rejections and delays that push release dates back.
 A distribution platform with per-DSP validation built in catches metadata errors before submission rather than days after.

 4. 04

-Artists have no visibility into their streaming performance until the monthly statement arrives
+Artists have no visibility into streaming performance until the monthly statement arrives

-When artists wait a month for an email with a PDF statement to understand how their release is performing, they cannot make decisions about promotion, social content, or release timing while the window is still open.
-An artist portal with real-time streaming data from connected DSPs gives artists the performance information when it is actionable.
+When artists wait a month for a PDF statement to understand how their release is performing, they can't make decisions about promotion, social content, or release timing while the window is still open.
+An artist portal with real-time streaming data from connected DSPs gives artists the performance information when it's actionable.

 What we build